Last Updated: 27 May 2020

 We want to go to Configuration first and change the number of threads downwards, so we aren’t putting in too many server requests at once.

-Once we’ve completed a decent enough crawl, we’ll be exporting it into Excel.
+Once we’ve completed a large enough crawl, we’ll be exporting it into Excel.

 Typically, forum URLs and page titles are auto-populated with the title of the post, which is a happy coincidence as far as filtering is concerned.